 As residents complete their PG-2 year, they have the opportunity to select the focus for their subsequent years.
 The majority of residents are clinically focused and choose our multi-specialty track.
 This educational program takes its name from the different subspecialty clinics that residents rotate though during the morning rotations.
 At UIC, residents rotate through Neuropsychology, Women’s Mental Health, and Evaluation Clinic.
 At Jesse Brown VA, residents rotate through the Day Hospital Program, PTSD, Geriatrics, Clozapine and Affective Disorders Clinics, and Addictions Programs.

-In addition to the two clinical tracks, a research program, the Biomedical Neuroscience Training Program, is available for those trainees interested in developing skills in the areas of basic science and clinical research.
-Under the direction of eminent researchers, trainees are educated in the principles of research design, epidemiology, methodology, and outcome evaluation as related to basic neuroscience research and psychopharmacology.
+In addition to the clinical track, there are two research programs, the Adult Neuroscience Training Program and the Adult, Child and Adolescent Psychiatry Research Training Program that are available for those trainees interested in developing skills in the areas of basic science and clinical research.
+Under the direction of eminent researchers, trainees are educated in the principles of research design, epidemiology, methodology, and outcome evaluation.

 Clinical work during the PG 3 year occurs primarily in an outpatient setting.
 Depending on the educational track chosen, residents gain experience from seeing patients in our multispecialty clinics, community rotation sites, medication management clinics, and psychotherapy.
 Supervision is provided by senior clinicians in all areas.

 Journal Club.
 The PG3 class is charged with running the journal club.
 Once a month, the residents review a specific scientific paper using evidence based principals and consult with an expert faculty member for discussion.
-Dr. Michael Schrift is the faculty mentor for journal club.
+Dr. Olusola Ajilore is the faculty mentor for journal club.